 The aim of this project was to develop a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceilings).
 Our research was mainly focused on the analysis of murals in cave 465.
 Cave 465, located at the northern end of the site is unique in its Indo-Tibetan tantric Buddhist style, and like many other caves, the date of its construction is still under debate.

 Addressing the Challenge

 This enabled the imaging of painted areas located also on the ceiling of the caves.
-Hyperspectral imaging has been also applied on areas of special interest, using the high resolution version of PRISMS system in the telescope configuration.
+Remote sensing hyperspectral imaging has been also applied on areas of special interest, using the high spectral resolution version of the PRISMS system in the telescope configuration.

 The ISAAC mobile laboratory in cave 465, Mogao caves

 OCT (Optical Coherence Tomography) scanning enabled the high resolution, depth resolved examination of the paint layers structure and sequence.
 Moreover, a range of spectroscopic techniques, from FORS to Raman and XRF spectroscopies, were used to provide complementary information, including detailed identification of the paint materials used.

 (a) Colour image of the eastern panel of the southern wall of the main hall of Cave 465 showing Mahāmāyā and his consort Buddhaḍākinī in union; (b,d) Two zoomed-in areas from the top and bottom of the wall along with their corresponding spectral imaging cluster maps showing areas which share the same spectral information derived from a mosaic of PRISMS spectral imaging data (c,e) with a unique false colour assigned to each cluster; (f) XRF spectrum and (g) Raman spectrum of a region on the bottom figure (marked by a yellow circle) in one of the clusters represent by the dark green false colour in the cluster maps.